RyanAlameddine/Reliquae/README.md

  - `DirectAdjacencyModel/Pattern` (*name_d.json*) - Simplest patterns which matches on only the directly adjacent tiles ( W N E S )
  - `SingleAdjacencyModel/Pattern` (*name_s.json*) - Simple patterns which match on all adjacent tiles ( W NW N NE E SE S SW )
+ - `DirectRandomAdjacencyModel/Pattern` (*name_dr.json*) - DirectAdjacency but multiple textures can be listed with random weights
  - `SingleRandomAdjacencyModel/Pattern` (*name_sr.json*) - SingleAdjacency but multiple textures can be listed with random weights

 ## Gameplay